Skip to main content

 Section 2151.86 | Criminal records check.

-A new version of Section 2151.86 exists that will be effective as of January 1, 2025View New Version
+A new version of Section 2151.86 exists that takes effect January 1, 2025View New Version

 (A)(1) The appointing or hiring officer of any entity that appoints or employs any person responsible for a child's care in out-of-home care shall request the superintendent of BCII to conduct a criminal records check with respect to any person who is under final consideration for appointment or employment as a person responsible for a child's care in out-of-home care.
 The request shall be made at the time of initial application for appointment or employment and every four years thereafter.
 If the out-of-home care entity is a public school, educational service center, or chartered nonpublic school, then section 3319.39 of the Revised Code shall apply instead.
 If the out-of-home care entity is a child care center, type A family child care home, type B family child care home, certified in-home aide, or child day camp, then section 5104.013 of the Revised Code shall apply instead.